iFreilicht/self-hosting/README.md

 1. Run `cp .env.sample .env`
 2. Fill in the `.env` file.
 The exact values don't matter, but the passwords should be long and randomized
+3. The next steps should be executed in a root terminal
+4. Generate an ssh key without passphrase in /root/.ssh/.
+This will be used for automated actions. `ssh-keygen -o -a 100 -t ed25519`
+5. Create two remote borg repositories with the key you just created, and initialize them `borg init -e repokey-blake2 <ID>@<ID>.repo.borgbase.com:repo`
+6. When asked for a passphrase, use the same for both.
+Make sure to store it somewhere safe and edit `BORG_PASSPHRASE` in `.env`.
+7. Back up the borg key for both repos and store it somewhere safe! `borg key export <ID>@<ID>.repo.borgbase.com:repo ~/borg-key`

 ## Start